 How long to give layer feed?

-For chickens that have reached the age of 16+ weeks, you’ll want to transition them to mature feed.
-This type of feed is higher in protein and calcium.
+For chickens at 16+ weeks, transition to a mature layer feed.
+This feed is higher in protein and calcium for egg production.

 Need of large size feeder and drinker